yschaeff/HK-T6Av2/README.md

                          Dump config from transmitter and exit.
 Make sure transmitter is switched on prior to running program.
 ```
-With the -d and -u options you can backup/restore tranmitter settings.
+With the -d and -u options you can backup/restore transmitter settings.
 Without those arguments the program will launch a GUI.
 (I expect
 backup/restore to work on MS Windows as well.)
 Requirements: python,
 python-serial.